Feldar99/Archipelago/worlds/gw2/docs/setup_en.md

 of quests that character has remaining in the storyline.

 ### Generating a multi-world
-1. Unzip the gw2_world.zip and place the gw2 folder from it in your Archipelago/lib/worlds folder
+1. Unzip the gw2_world.zip and place the apworld from it in your Archipelago/lib/worlds folder.
+Note: If you have an old version, you may also have to remove a gw2 folder from Archipelago/lib/words.
 2. Follow the [standard instructions](https://archipelago.gg/tutorial/Archipelago/setup/en) for generating a game locally